SAFEGUARDING

 Catholics recognise that every individual has intrinsic value and dignity, as it comes directly from God, who created all human beings in his own image and likeness (Genesis 1:26f).
 Scarborough Parishes therefore must be a place of welcome, where each person is respected, cherished and guarded.
 Parishes must be communities where we support and protect one another and take special care of those who may be vulnerable because of age, illness or disability or because of current or past-life experiences.

-- What should I do if I think a vulnerable person is unsafe or at risk of harm?
+• What should I do if I think a vulnerable person is at risk of harm?
 Listen.
 Observe.
 Reassure.
 Don’t make judgements about the truth of a person’s concern.
 If there is an immediate risk of further harm contact police, ambulance, social services, or other relevant organisation, directly.
-Inform your Parish Safeguarding Representative, your Parish Priest or contact Safeguarding Office directly.
+Inform your Parish Safeguarding Representative, your Parish Priest or contact the Diocesan Safeguarding Office directly.
 Be as accurate as you can about what you know – Who?
 What?
 Where?
 When?
 Do not talk to anyone who might be involved in the abuse, or to anyone else that the matter should not concern.

 What is Safeguarding?